Rizwan-Ishaq/SocialGraphPage/index.md

 Some of them come across quite clearly as huge planets in the universe of connections: Aristotle and Plato are the two large purple bulbs to the left (the network is designed to have people from way back in the past tend towards the right side, and people from the present tend toward the right).
 Kant and Marx are the large bulbs in the bottom of the network in green and yellow respectively.

+The list of overall most influential individuals in the field of philosophy almost looks like the result of a survey asking a number of people to name 15 philosophers they know.
+The list is like a Hall of Fame of philosophers.
+The only unexpected presences to us were William James, Sigmund Freud and Edmund Husserl.
+William James, we already earlier in the time line, had a great impact on the field of psychology and is regarded _The Father of American Psychology_[[14](#references)].
+Sigmund Freud was unexpected - mainly because we did not realize how great an impact he had had on thinkers to succeed him, but he has without doubt been one of the most impactful people of his time.
+Edmund Husserl was not known to us.
+He was apparently the founder of the field of phenomenology[[14](#references)], which says something about our philosophic illiteracy.

+<h1 id="concluding_remarks">Concluding Remarks</h1> [Top](https://rizwan-ishaq.github.io/SocialGraphPage/#)

+Through the entire history (as far as this data set concerns us) philosophy has been closely associated with the movements of society both with regards to religion, state, science and political and economic issues.
+Whether ideas and thoughts are shaping the world around the thinkers, or whether the movements of history manifests itself as reflections of witted individuals, is most likely not the ideal question to ask; throughout history philosophers have (as we are about to see in the image just beneath this paragraph) influenced one another in a very non-linear way.

+<h3 id="scale_free_properties_of_the_network">Scale Free Properties of the Network</h3> [Top](https://rizwan-ishaq.github.io/SocialGraphPage/#)

+image of scale free

 <h3 id="interconnectedness">Interconnectedness</h3> [Top](https://rizwan-ishaq.github.io/SocialGraphPage/#)

 A peculiar characteristic we noticed when analyzing the historical bins: the probability of the nodes being connected varied vividly, but had a general decline.
 We attribute this to the record keeping and/or education scarcity; only the most influential philosophers got to be remembered by time, and were able to be granted the honor of having a Wikipedia-page - and in times with scarce educational resources, renowned thinkers were more likely to influence one another.
 Today there has never been more philosophers worthy of a Wikipedia-page alive, but the likelihood of them influencing each other is declining.
 It's like the strange situation we're facing with regards to reading: never hve there been such a steep decline in people reading books, yet more books are being printed than ever before.